Liqing-Li/Personal-Website/content/home/talks.md

 list_format = 0

 +++
-“The Impact of Conservation Programs on Local Employment: A Case of Conservation Reserve Program”
+“The Impact of Conservation Reserve Program on Local Employment”

   .
 Association of Environmental and Resource Economists (AERE) Annual Summer Meeting, Pittsburgh, Pennsylvania.
 (Jun.
 2017)